-- For basic operation - Any operating system with installed terminal application supporting SSH. - For live visualization of sensor data on a client - An operating system that supports ROS, e.g.: - Linux Operating System (e.g.: Ubuntu 18.04) - o ROS environment that supports ROS 1 messages (e.g.: ROS Melodic)
+For basic operation any operating system with installed terminal application supporting SSH is suitable.

+For live visualization of sensor data on a client an operating system that supports ROS is required, a Linux Operating System for example (tested with Ubuntu 18.04, Ubuntu 20.04) and a ROS environment that supports ROS1 or ROS2 (tested with ROS Melodic, ROS Noetic).